metaleap/vscode-appz/libs/cs/readme.md

 Reports problems during the ongoing forever-looping stdin/stdout communication with the `vscode-appz` VSC extension.
 Defaults to a stderr println.
 Must not be `null`.
- Any of its args must be checked for `null`-ness by the `OnError` handler.
+ Any of its args must be checked for `null`-ness by your `OnError` handler.

  `IVscode self`── the caller that encountered the problem being reported.